Hi, I wanted to know what Ego would recommended for winter dry skin?

 Eczema is individual and we all have different triggers.
 Most of us find summer rather than winter worse but there are others who are completely the opposite.
 Because eczema sufferers’ skin produces fewer fats and oils, it can’t protect effectively against bacteria and irritants.
 This means everyday substances such as soap, bubble bath and washing-up liquid can make skin irritated, cracked and inflamed.

 Here are ways to counter winter’s effects on your eczema symptoms:

 Vigilantly maintain the treatment regimen your dermatologist recommends.
-You should be washing with a moisture-rich soap (without any added fragrance) and moisturizing your skin at least once, but possibly twice a day.
-Take a fresh look at your moisturizing regimen – it may be that during the winter months if your skin is drying more you either need to use something heavy duty such as an ointment or possibly to moisturize more frequently.
+You should be washing with a moisture-rich soap (without any added fragrance) and moisturising your skin at least once, but possibly twice a day.
+Take a fresh look at your moisturising regimen – it may be that during the winter months if your skin is more dry you either need to use something heavy duty such as an ointment or possibly a thicker moisturiser and moisturise more frequently.
 Ask your dermatologist for suggestions to make sure you’re using the best product for your skin.

 If you have a flare-up, use the steroid cream recommended by your dermatologist.
 If an over-the-counter hydrocortisone cream isn’t helping enough, ask your dermatologist about switching to a prescription-strength formula as sometimes you need to use a stronger strength to manage winter flares.
 Topical steroids are usually recommended for use twice a day, to be applied when the skin is slightly moist — right after cleansing.

 You might need a humidifier inside your home, especially if you use forced-air heat during the winter.
 If you do use a humidifier, use distilled water and clean the machine’s parts regularly.
 Keep the house not too warm and not too cold, with humidity between 45 and 55 percent.
 Sitting in front of fires or radiators, or even having hot baths are all no-nos.